 All of them come salted along with a spicy dip and are supposedly highly nutritious.
 A mixed bag will set you back 100 baht, while some items are pricier.
 Scorpions are 50 baht apiece, snakes 200 baht, and tarantulas 400 baht or you can settle for taking a photo for 10 baht.
 As an adventurous tourist remember that it’s your duty to eat them and not just pretend to.
 The picture or video will impress your friends back home.

 The number nine Must Do in Bangkok is to get out and hit the nightlife trail.
 Bangkok is notorious for its buzzing raunchy nightlife but has evolved over recent years to offer so much more.
 Trendy rooftop bars, nightclubs, cocktail bars, and live music bars join the old backpacker’s party zone of Khao San and the still raunchy red-light districts of Patpong, Nana, and Soi Cowboy along with the gay party zone of Silom.

 See and read more: https://touristbangkok.com/bars-nightlife/

+Lastly, the number eleven Must Do in Bangkok is get out of Bangkok!
 Don’t just spend all your time in the city.
 There are some great places within easy reach of Bangkok.
 The most popular destinations are the ancient city of Ayutthaya, the Bridge on the River Kwai and the floating market at Damnoen-Saduak.
-You can visit them independently or more conveniently as part of a half or full day organized tour.
+You can visit them independently or more conveniently as part of a half or full-day organized tour.